Orange flower water: Uses

 Orange flower water has been a traditional ingredient used often in North African as well as in Middle Eastern cooking.
 In Arab variants of baklava, orange blossom water is often mixed with the sweet syrup for flavor.
 Orange blossoms are believed to be used in this manner because they are seen as the traditional bridal flower and, therefore, symbolize purity (white, small and delicate).
 It is also added to plain water in the Middle East to mask high mineral content and other unpleasant flavors (for example, those arising from storage in a qulla (قلة), a type of clay jug that keeps water cool in a manner similar to the zeer); some add the fragrance irrespective of the taste of the plain water.

 Orange blossom water serves two purposes in the Maghreb: one usage is as a perfume or freshener, usually given to guests to wash their hands upon entering the host house or before drinking tea.
 It is put in a special silver or metal container, recognizable in the typical Maghrebi tea set.
 This old custom is fading away.
 It is still common in Algerian cuisine, Tunisian cuisine, and Moroccan cuisine, especially as an ingredient for traditional sweets and sometimes to aromatize drinks such as coffee.

+In Algeria, orange blossom water is also used to reduce the sensation of heat and to soothe sunburns, especially when applied to the head as a cooling remedy.

 In Argentina, which borrows a lot of culinary traditions from Italy, agua de azahar is used to add a particular aroma and flavor to pan dulce, the traditional panettone prepared during year end celebrations.